Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

-Dynamic buffer length would be out of scope for this RFC.
+  - Dynamic buffer length would be out of scope for this RFC.
 Having this for fast paced games would be useful, but not for the current small scale coop current target.
+  - Dissociating transform update from visual update might be more useful for fast paced games (as you want to have your physic to the latest position while still feeling smooth).
+This would be out of scope for this RFC as we're targeting small scale coop.

 # Future possibilities
 [future-possibilities]: #future-possibilities